geodynamics/aspect/doc/sphinx/user/install/docker-container/installing-docker.md

 ```

 Note that the transfer size of the compressed image containing
-ASPECT and all its dependencies is about 2&nbsp;GB.
+ASPECT and all its dependencies is a few GB.
-When extracted the image requires about 7.3&nbsp;GB of disk space.
+When extracted the image requires less than 10 GB of disk space.

 Running the image is as simple as typing
 ``` ksh